yelog/i18n.nvim/README.md

   },
   config = function()
     require('i18n').setup({
-      -- List of languages to parse, the first is considered the default language locales = { 'en', 'zh' },
+      -- Locales to parse; first is the default locale -- Use I18nNextLocale command to switch the default locale in real time locales = { 'en', 'zh' },
       -- sources can be string or table { pattern = "...", prefix = "..." }
       sources = {